helm/charts/README.md

 The purpose of this repository is to provide a place for maintaining and contributing official Charts, with CI processes in place for managing the releasing of Charts into the Chart Repository.

+The Charts in this repository are organized into two folders:
+* stable
+* incubator

+Stable Charts:

+1. Provide a method for data persistence
+1. Support application upgrades
+1. Allow customization of the application configuration
+1. Provide a secure default configuration
+1. Do not leverage alpha features of Kubernetes

+Incubator Charts are those that do not meet these criteria.
+Having the incubator folder allows charts to be shared and improved on until they are ready to be moved into the stable folder.

+In order to get a Chart from incubator to stable, Chart maintainers should open a pull request that moves the chart folder.

 ## Contributing a Chart

 We'd love for you to contribute a Chart that provides a useful application or service for Kubernetes.
 Please read our [Contribution Guide](CONTRIBUTING.md) for more information on how you can contribute Charts.